Code-Institute-Submissions/xttrust-explore-romania-/README.md

 ### Footer
 + Footer
-    - In the contact section, users will be presented with a form where they can contact Explore Romania.
+    - In the contact section, users will be presented with a form where they can contact Explore Romania also a message from developer.
     \
     &nbsp;
     - Desktop view